 By combining today’s technology with an efficient reporting system using animation and by implementing the Safety-II approach concept, the potential to improve flight safety can be easily and massively enhanced, at low costs with the correct tools!

-Now what do you think?
+Now, what do you think?
 Share your personal thoughts in the comments below!
 Don’t forget to read the 1st part of this article.

 Next to be read: “The resilience of pilots: a definition – how to enhance it?”